Maximinodotpy/articles/030 - Infinite Scrolling Website with JavaScript/_blog/article.md

 In this Tutorial, I will teach you how to make an infinite-scrolling website via the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in JavaScript.
 Our website will show random pictures of cats, so we will also learn how to fetch JSON from an [API](https://thecatapi.com/).
 Lastly, we add a little loading animation that plays while the image is loading to indicate to the user that more content is coming.

-Visit the [Demo](https://demos.maximmaeder.com/demo/catstragam/) to understand better what we are about to do.
+You'll find the Demo for the finished code [here](https://demos.maximmaeder.com/d/infinite-scrolling-website-with-javascript/).
 Below you also see it.

 ![Showcase Video of Catstagram](showcase.gif)